The Sun Is In Capricorn & It's The Most Beautiful Time Of The Year

 Capricorn is an initiator of a season: Winter starts with Capricorn.
 So the sea goat is a go-getter.
 That's why we always think of Capricorn as the CEO.
 They are the zodiac sign that wants to attain and achieve success, but they can also be leaders who are aware of their employees’ and coworkers’ needs.
 At times they can be prickly, but that is only once they are poked; Caps are sensitive, after all.
 So prepare for your career to take flight and to reach your professional goals.

 The onset of Capricorn season brings the winter solstice (in the northern hemisphere).
 The winter solstice is the shortest day of the year and marks the beginning of yule.
-This is a time in which we honor the sun, as its presence is lacking, by lighting candles and a fire in the home to keep warm.
-Honor the past, present and future.
+This is a time in which we honour the sun, as its presence is lacking, by lighting candles and a fire in the home to keep warm.
+Honour the past, present and future.

 AdvertisementADVERTISEMENT

-Also, the Nodes of Destiny are shifting on January 11 to the Pisces North Node and Virgo South Node and will remain there for a year and a half.
-The nodal change brings an upswing in spiritual and artistic endeavors, compassion and intuition — all positive things we can look forward to.
+Also, the Nodes of Destiny are shifting on 11th January to the Pisces North Node and Virgo South Node and will remain there for a year and a half.
+The nodal change brings an upswing in spiritual and artistic endeavours, compassion and intuition — all positive things we can look forward to.
 Growth is possible.

 Important Dates For Capricorn Season